zbeucler2018/Reddit-Content-Farm/README.md

 ## How to use
 1. Create a reddit app
+2. run pip install -r requirements.txt
-2. Go to Reddit.py and fill in your client ID, Client Secret, and user agent
+3. Go to Reddit.py and fill in your client ID, Client Secret, and user agent
-3. Run main.py
+4. Run main.py

 ## ToDo